"Amadeus" opened the door to a fantastic world of whose existence I had not been aware. The movie changed my life. " (anonymous viewer of the film)

 this scene brilliantly deconstructs Mozart's creative process in particella writing

-More importantly, they took us much, much farther, by letting us enter Mozart's sublime and serene sound world.
-The movie is replete with dozens of Mozart's musical master-pieces, splendidly performed by Sir Neville Marriner and the Academy-of-St-Martin-in-the Fields.
+Shaffer and Forman took the viewer much farther, by letting them enter Mozart's sublime and serene sound world.
+The movie is replete with dozens of Mozart's musical masterpieces, splendidly performed by Sir Neville Marriner and the Academy-of-St-Martin-in-the Fields.
 This sonic Mozartean glory alone is priceless and uplifting.

 Shaffer and Forman won eight well-deserved Academy Awards for Amadeus and have been lauded for having created a wondrous jewel that honors Mozart by having introduced his ineffable music to millions.

 So, thank you, Peter Shaffer, Milos Forman, Saul Saenz, for opening the eyes and ears of the world to Mozart.
 Thank you, actors Tom Hulce (Mozart), F. Murray Abraham (Sallieri), Elizabeth Berridge (Constanze), Jeffrey Jones (Emperor Joseph II) and your colleagues, for informing your characters with depth and authenticity.
 You got Amadeus so right !